svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ![Confirmation Version Window](version.png)

+If something goes wrong, you probably made a typo in your repository specification.
+You can edit it by right-clicking on it in the Monticello Browser and selecting 'Edit repository info'.
+If a save fails, you will get a Version Window after some error message.
+Don't close the Version Window.
+Your code now lives in your local package cache.
+Click the 'Copy' button and select your SmalltalkHub repository to try saving again.

 You can now browse back to [Smalltalkhub.com](Smalltalkhub.com) to confirm that your code arrived there.

 ![Looking at our commit on SmalltalkHub](sthub-v1.png)

 After a successful commit, it is a good idea to save your image.
-In any case, your package should now no longer be dirty, and there should be no more differences between the local version and the one on SmalltalkHub.com.
+In any case, your package should now no longer be dirty, and there should be no more differences between the local version and the one on SmalltalkHub.

 ## Defining a project configuration